 -As soon as you hit the water, try to open the window.

 -Check out the flow of the water current before swimming to shore.

 -If water has already entered your vehicle, wait until pressure is equalized on both sides before trying to open a door.

 -If you can’t get out, look for the air pocket in the portion of the car that’s highest or the closest to the top of the water.

 Contact Peter Thompson & Associates if you or someone you love has been injured in a car accident.
-Call 1-800-804-2004 for a free and confidential appointment to speak to a lawyer about your rights.
+Call 1-800-804-2004 for a confidential appointment to speak to a lawyer about your rights.

 Selfless bystanders race into cold Maine waters to save Ursula Nixon, 84, trapped after car plunges into Portland Harbor, by Christine Roberts, New York Daily News

 Leaf Peepers & Advice After a Portland Car Accident, Maine Injury Lawyer Blog, September 30, 2012